Lake Of The Woods Association

 The Association web site is a convenient resource for a broad range of member information needs.
 Posted regularly are Lake Currents, a full year of BOD meeting minutes, up-to-date LOWA Regulations, and other archival documents.
 Many frequently used LOWA forms are also available.
 Members will find the web site a good resource for local and government information, current LOWA committee information, and club contact listings.

 E-mail notices of back gate closings, unexpected water service interruptions, and other timely announcements as deemed appropriate by the General Manager are sent to residents who sign up for the LOWA blast e-mails.
-Members can add their names by clicking on the Constant Contact information at the bottom of the front page.
+Members can add their names by clicking on the Constant Contact link on the Members Central page after logging into the member side of the website.

 The Information Center is located in the lower level Clubhouse parking lot.
 The Center houses newspaper vending machines and provides secure display boards for members to advertise the sale of personal and household items, boats, vehicles, and real estate; post information on lost and found pets; offer small business services; or to offer to buy various items or arrange carpools.